Mission Ferrari: Queue

-Onride
+Ride

-Riders leave the station and move to depart the base altogether, but first pass by a lab display where a holographic scientist demonstrates the prototype withstanding bullets, bombs, and flamethrowers.
+Riders leave the station and move to depart the base, but first pass by a lab display where a holographic scientist demonstrates the prototype withstanding bullets, bombs, and flamethrowers.
 Passengers then travel through a village before being accosted by Viper's strike team.
-The car immediately launches at 44.7 mi/h into the outdoor segment of the coaster, navigating an airtime hill, turnaround, and corkscrew inversion before reentering the building.
+The car launches at 44.7 mi/h into the outdoor segment of the coaster, navigating an airtime hill, turnaround, and corkscrew inversion before reentering the building.
 Riders encounter Viper's forces on a bridge; one of the three helicopters in pursuit is shot down by the car, crashing into a Viper vehicle.
 The resulting explosion allows riders to escape, launching the car through an S-bend below and into the domed tilt track scene.
 With riders perched on the edge of a waterfall, Viper's helicopters attempt to pick up the car, initiating a dogfight.
 One of the two helicopters is shot down, dropping riders into a reverse freefall.
 Evading missiles, the car is launched backwards through a vertical loop and helix before reaching Maranello.
 The surviving helicopter appears in the town's plaza, and Viper's spokeswoman proclaims the rider's deaths.
 A barrage of missiles are fired but ultimately the helicopter is blown up, the blast of which plunges riders sideways into Ferrari's underground factory.
 A voice congratulates riders on their successful delivery as they're transported back to the station.